ritterchen123/dotfiles/README.md

-# Simons's dotfiles
+# Felis's dotfiles

 * These are my dotfiles that I use on my laptop.
-They are forked from [Paul Irish's Dotfiles](https://github.com/paulirish/dotfiles) and adjusted to my personal needs and preferences.
+They are forked from [Simon's Dotfiles](https://github.com/SimonSelg/dotfiles) and adjusted to my personal needs and preferences.
-* This README is also largely Paul Irish's README.
+* This README is also largely Simon's README.

 ## Setup
 #### installing & using